scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 * If a new library version is binary compatible but source incompatible, the user can simply fix the compile errors in their application and everything will work

 Therefore, **binary incompatible releases should be avoided if possible** and be more noticeable when they happen, warranting the use of the major version number.
-While source compatibility is also important, if they are minor breakages that does not require effort to fix, then it is best to let the major number signal just binary compatibility.
+While source compatibility is also important, if they are minor breakages that do not require effort to fix, then it is best to let the major number signal just binary compatibility.

 ## Conclusion

-In this guide we covered the importance of binary compatibility and showed you a few tricks to avoid breaking binary compatibility.
+In this guide, we covered the importance of binary compatibility and showed you a few tricks to avoid breaking binary compatibility.
 Finally, we laid out a versioning scheme to communicate binary compatibility breakages clearly to your users.

 If we follow these guidelines, we as a community can spend less time untangling dependency hell and more time building cool things!